MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-entities-service-level-agreements.md

 ---
-title: Enable entities for service level agreements (Dynamics 365 for Customer Service) | MicrosoftDocs
+title: Enable entities for service level agreements (Dynamics 365 Customer Service) | MicrosoftDocs
-description: See how to enable entities for service level agreements in Dynamics 365 for Customer Service
+description: See how to enable entities for service level agreements in Dynamics 365 Customer Service
 keywords: Enable entities for service level agreements; Dynamics 365 for Customer Engagement; Customer Service
 author: anjgupta
 applies_to: